madrury/madrury.github.io/_posts/2025-03-20-galois-group.markdown

 {% endcapture %}
 {% include result.html content=splitting-field-fourth %}

-Now we compute the the Galois group of the extension $\Qfour / \Q$.
-Since $\pfour$ is irreducible, rhe Galois group acts transitively on its roots, so there is at least some automorphism:
+Now we compute the Galois group of the extension $\Qfour / \Q$.
+Since $\pfour$ is irreducible, the Galois group acts transitively on its roots, so there is at least some automorphism:

 $$ \alpha: \fourthroot \mapsto i \fourthroot $$